 How Small Talk Works Beneath The Surface

 To get a better understanding of small talk and how to improve your skill in it, let’s dive into the hidden mechanisms behind how small talk works.
-It is interesting to realise there is a “structure” behind small talk – even if it seems random.
+It is interesting to realize there is a “structure” behind small talk – even if it seems random.

 Create Connections and Friendships Through Small Talk